 For those doing business in the 21st century, automation is the name of the game.
 It applies to more general areas of business such as manufacturing and inventory control but it also applies to more technical areas of IT such as web application security.
-Any time a business process is not automated, it costs more time, effort, and money – resources that cannot be squandered.
+Anytime a business process is not automated, it costs more time, effort, and money – resources that cannot be squandered.

-When people are involved in accomplishing business tasks, especially skilled labor in the case of web application security and penetration testing, it creates a considerable burden on everyone.
+When people are involved in accomplishing business tasks, especially skilled labour in the case of web application security and penetration testing, it creates a considerable burden on everyone.
 Looking at web vulnerability testing, many resources are required during:

 In any given organization these factors typically involve numerous people: developers, QA analysts, project managers, network administrators, web application developers, information security managements, auditors, and management.
 Even third-party vendors are often pulled into web security assessment projects.
 With this many highly-paid staff members working toward a common goal, every business has to automate as much as possible to avoid confusion and expensive bills.

 The question becomes: Why?
 Why is automation important?
 Every situation is different but there are some commonalities.
 For starters, you run the risk of duplicated efforts when redundant tests are performed.
 When you have numerous complex web applications as most of today's online businesses do, this can add up to a considerable amount of unnecessary work.
 Another issue that management doesn't fully understand is that there's not enough knowledge or time to perform manual web vulnerability testing on all web applications all the time.
 No one is that smart much less that good at time and project management.
 If web application security testing is not automated using a proven automated web application security scanner that can test for thousands of potential security flaws, some if not all of the serious web application vulnerabilities can be overlooked.
 Web security testing goes from being a seemingly benign IT project to a serious business liability.